flz/hass-aqualink/README.md

 ## Known Limitations

-The component supports a single pool.
-Most likely won't be an issue for most people.
+- The platform only supports a single pool.
+It wouldn't be a lot of work to fix but it most likely won't be an issue for most people.
+- Dimmable Lights aren't supported due to lack of access/testing.
+- Color Lights are mostly untested at this stage for the same reason as above.
+- Only Pool systems are supported at this time.
+- The platform currently assumes temperatures are Fahrenheit.

 ## TODO

 * Track requests/responses and dump into a debug file upon exception.
-* Make the code async.
+This is to help troubleshooting and add missing support (e.g. dimmable/color lights, pool cover, ...)
 * Use config_flow on the HA side.
-* Split API into its own repository, add to pypi.
+This currently depends on merging the platform with HA since the platform name needs to be added to homeassistant/helpers/config_flow.py.
 * Look into merging code into home-assistant.